 Kitchen and Bathroom Paint

 This is the retail version of durable matt emulsion.
-Alright if you need to stick to a budget, but as a professional decorator, I’d highly recommend you stick to TRADE PAINT.
+You can pick this paint up from your local B&Q or DIY shop.
+It’s alright if you need to stick to a budget, but as a professional decorator, I’d highly recommend you stick to TRADE PAINT.